Opentrons/opentrons-modules/README.md

 `make build` builds all the modules

-* Internal dev stuff:
-to build for a dummy board, use `make build-thermocycler DUMMY_BOARD=true`.
-This will add the DUMMY_BOARD preprocessor option to your compiler flags.
-To compile for the actual module board, remember to change the flag back by building without the DUMMY_BOARD argument.

 The latest build files would be saved in `/opentrons-modules/build/tmp`.
 Also, latest .hex/.bin files for the last build of a particular board will be saved in the build directory under its module name eg. `../build/thermo-cycler/thermo-cycler-arduino.ino.bin`.